puppeteer/puppeteer/docs/api/puppeteer.errors.md

 >
 > Import error classes directly.
 >
 > Puppeteer methods might throw errors if they are unable to fulfill a request.
-For example, `page.waitForSelector(selector[, options])` might fail if the selector doesn't match any nodes during the given timeframe.
+For example, `page.waitForSelector(selector[, options])` might fail if the selector doesn't match any nodes during the given time-frame.
 >
 > For certain types of errors Puppeteer uses specific error classes.
 These classes are available via `puppeteer.errors`.